LordDemonos/FormerGlory/aboutdkp.md

 ## Registration

-Please register your raiding characters at [formerglory.opendkp.com](https://formerglory.opendkp.com):
+Please register your raiding characters at [formerglory.opendkp.com](https://formerglory.opendkp.com).

-A tutorail on how to use OpenDKP can be found [here](https://formerglory.lol/2024-11-10-opendkp-tutorial/).
+A full tutorial on how to use OpenDKP can be found [here](https://formerglory.lol/2024-11-10-opendkp-tutorial/).

+### OpenDKP Basics

 1. Register with the site and create a profile
 2. After your first raid, your character will appear in the character list